fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppCollection.md

 ```

 ### -SubnetName
-Specifies the name of the subnet in the virtual network to use to create the azure_2 RemoteApp collection.
+Specifies the name of the subnet in the virtual network to use to create the Azure RemoteApp collection.

 ```yaml
 Type: String